Crotone: Foundation

+The Achaeans were motivated, like others of the Greek colonisation, by the lack of cultivatable land in their mountainous region and by population pressure.

+Although the Greek foundation of Kroton was thought to be 710 BC, it is likely that Myscellus made three founding expeditions to Kroton, the first in ca. 733 in the company of Archias of Corinth at the head of an Achaean-Spartan venture (when they founded Syracuse), but which did not result in a stable urban settlement.
+The second was in 720-709 at the head of an Achaean colonial expedition, hoping to settle in the Sybaris area.
+The third time in ca. 708 when, at the head of a similar expedition, he founded Kroton.

+Archaeology has shown that colonisation in the second half of the 8th century BC had an impact on the settlement organisation and on the economic and social structure of the indigenous communities: in the Kroton area most of the existing settlements disappeared, while grave goods from the Carrara necropolis highlight a widespread practice of mixed marriages between Greeks and indigenous women, since the first generation of settlers.

+Greek era

-Croton's oikistes (founder) was Myscellus, who came from the city of Rhypes in Achaea in the northern Peloponnese.
-He established the city in c.
-710 BCE and it soon became one of the most flourishing cities of Magna Graecia with a population between 50,000 and 80,000 around 500 BCE.
+It soon became one of the most flourishing cities of Magna Graecia reaching a population between 50,000 and 80,000 around 500 BC.
+During its early history Croton expanded its influence over the Bruttian peninsula founding possibly Caulonia in the second half of the 7th century BC.

+The victory of Locri and Rhegium over Croton in the battle of the Sagra in middle of the sixth century BC interrupted the expansion of the city.

+The walls of the city were 12 miles long and enclosed a vast area.

 Its inhabitants were famous for their physical strength and for the simple sobriety of their lives.
-From 588 BCE onwards, Croton produced many generations of winners in the Olympics and the other Panhellenic Games, the most famous of whom was Milo of Croton.
-According to Herodotus (3.131), the physicians of Croton were considered the foremost among the Greeks, and among them Democedes, son of Calliphon, was the most prominent in the 6th century BCE.
-Accordingly, he traveled around Greece and ended up working in the court of Polycrates, tyrant of Samos.
+From 588 BC onwards, Croton produced many generations of winners in the Olympics and the other Panhellenic Games, the most famous of whom was Milo of Croton.
+The physicians of Croton were considered the foremost among the Greeks, and among them Democedes, son of Calliphon, was the most prominent in the 6th century BC.
+Accordingly, he travelled around Greece and ended up working in the court of Polycrates, tyrant of Samos.
 After the tyrant was murdered, Democedes was captured by the Persians and brought to King Darius, curing him of a dislocated ankle.
 Democedes' fame was, according to Herodotus, the basis for the prestige of Croton's physicians.

-Then began a period of expansion, although the victory of Locri and Rhegium over Croton in the battle of Sagra in 570 BCE, at first interrupted the advance.
+Croton formed a league with Sybaris against Siris and in the war that ensued after 550 BC Siris was destroyed.

-Pythagoras founded his school, the Pythagoreans, at Croton c.
-530 BCE.
+Pythagoras founded his school at Croton c.
+530 BC.
 Among his pupils were the early medical theorist Alcmaeon of Croton and the philosopher, mathematician, and astronomer Philolaus.
 The Pythagoreans acquired considerable influence with the supreme council of one thousand by which the city was ruled.
-Sybaris was the rival of Croton until 510 BCE, when Croton sent an army of one hundred thousand men, commanded by the wrestler Milo, against Sybaris and destroyed it.
-Shortly afterwards, however, an insurrection took place, led by a prominent citizen, Cylon, by which the Pythagoreans were driven out and a democracy established.